WIC Grants To States (WGS) (10.578)

 Credentials/Documentation

-Only State agencies and Indian Tribal Organizations that administer the WIC Program are eligible.
-Applicants must prove through the grant application process that adequate resources are available for project success.
-Applicants are required to submit a written proposal, which includes a description of the EBT pilot, budget documents, feasibility studies, cost allocation plans, and other required documents.
-A properly executed Federal/State agreement between FNS and the State agency is necessary before funds can be allocated. to compete, applicants are required to submit a written proposal which includes a description of the proposed project, staffing, and budget documents for review by a technical panel.
-Upon selection for award, a properly executed Federal/State agreement between FNS and the State agency or Indian Tribal Organization is necessary before funds can be allocated.
-OMB Circular No. A-87 applies to this program.
+Only WIC State agencies that administer the WIC Program are eligible.
+Applicants must submit proper documentation through the FNS funding process to ensure adequate resources are available for project success.
+Applicants are required to submit a description of the technology/ special Sate project, staffing and budget documents, feasibility studies, cost allocation plans, and any other required documents.
+A properly executed Federal/State agreement between FNS and the State agency is necessary before funds can be allocated.
+For WIC EBT and MIS technology grants to States, State agencies submit Advance Planning Documents (APDs) for FNS review and subsequent approval to fund specific activities outlined in the projects while following FNS Handbook 901.

 Application Procedure